openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **The Le@rning Federation (TLF)**- Australian federal initiative to provide online K–12 curriculum materials and support for students and teachers.

-**Third-party integrations** -Training software that can be integrated with EQUELLA to deliver online content (e.g. Blackboard™, Moodle™).
+**Third-party integrations** -Training software that can be integrated with openEQUELLA to deliver online content (e.g. Blackboard™, Moodle™).
 Also called Learning Management System (LMS), Content Management System (CMS) or Virtual Learning Environment (VLE).

 **Thumbnail Locator** - Feature of the Large Image Viewer that helps identify which part of an image is being viewed and enables quick navigation around the image.